 One theme throughout all OSHAcademy courses is that, "for every effect, there is a cause."
 Each of these reasons for over- or under-participation above represent an effect which has a cause.
 It's important for the safety committee chairperson to determine the cause for these behaviors.
 Only after knowing the cause, can the solution be found.
 A personal talk with the committee member can help find the cause.

-Mind Mapping is "instantaneous non-linear cognitive deduction utilizing spatial forms in a two-dimensional plane."
-Or, in more simple terms, mind mapping is merely drawing boxes and lines to help you quickly think about and categorize ideas, problems, concepts, subjects, and just about anything else.
+Mind Mapping is simply drawing boxes and lines to help you quickly think about and categorize ideas, problems, concepts, subjects, and just about anything else.
 Mind mapping is successful because takes advantage of the brain's natural ability to categorize ideas in a rapid, but unorganized manner.

 Look at the mind map to the right.
 At the center we write the problem.
 Then, try to think of the factors that are more obvious causes for the problem.
 (This works best by letting your subconscious do the work while you watch TV or work on another project.)
 Next, take a look at each factor listed and ask why that particular cause exists.
 After a while (minutes to hours) you will build a diagram similar in form (but not content) to the one below.